ShadAh-17/alpha-signals-regression/README.md

-# 📊 Quantitative Finance Regression Analysis with Alpha Signals
+# 📊 Quantitative Regression Analysis with Alpha Signals

 This project demonstrates how to build and evaluate alpha signals from raw stock and macroeconomic data using both time-series and cross-sectional regression techniques.
 It explores momentum, volume surprise, volatility, and beta in explaining weekly stock return differences, while offering hands-on practice with model diagnostics and out-of-sample testing.